-NEWLIN: Yes.
-The Army said, "When do you want to go in?"
+NEWLIN: Right.
+So when the Army asked, "When do you want to go in?"
 I said, "How about February?"
 They said, "Fine."
-Then I said to my parents and my parents-in-law and I think maybe even to my wife, "The damned Army won't take me until February."
+Then I said to my parents and my parents-in-law, "The damned Army won't take me until February."
 We went on a honeymoon starting in Spain and we stayed abroad until February.
-I didn't tell my parents we were going to do that, but she and I knew we were going to have a long honeymoon.
+We never told our parents we were going to do that, but Louisa and I knew we were going to have a long honeymoon.